lxc/distrobuilder/doc/howto/build.md

 ```

-Running the `build-lxc` subcommand creates a LXC image.
+Running the `build-lxc` sub-command creates a LXC image.
 It outputs two files `rootfs.tar.xz` and `meta.tar.xz`.
 After building the image, the rootfs will be destroyed.

-The `pack-lxc` subcommand can be used to create an image from an existing rootfs.
+The `pack-lxc` sub-command can be used to create an image from an existing rootfs.
 The rootfs won't be deleted afterwards.

 ## LXD image